-The IEP or Provision Map is reviewed termly, in consultation with parents/carers and the child.
+The ASP and/ or Provision Map is reviewed half termly (Purley Nursery School) and termly (Christ Church School) in consultation with parents/carers and the child.
 The class provision map is reviewed between the SENCO and teacher.
 Teachers will inform parents of any interventions a child is having within parent evening consultations.
 One-off or occasional advice may be sought from outside agencies.
 The outcomes considered should include those needed to make successful transitions between phases of education and to prepare for adult life.

-Children with an IEP or Provision Map will have SEND support at transitional times, such as planning and preparation for moving between year groups, key stages, and schools.
+Children with an ASP and/ or Provision Map will have SEND support at transitional times, such as planning and preparation for moving between year groups, key stages, and schools.
 To support transition, the school shares information with the parents, class teachers, support staff and, where appropriate, the new school or other setting the child is moving to.